minodisk/go-jsonschema/fixtures/schema.md

   - Format: date-time
   - ReadOnly: true
 - deleted_at
-  - when album was deleted at
+  - when album was deleted
   - Example: `"2006-01-02 15:04:06"`
   - Type: string
   - Format: date-time